HorizonProject/Seg3D/README.md

 # Seg3D
 Seg3D is a free volume segmentation and processing tool developed by the NIH Center for Integrative Biomedical Computing at the University of Utah Scientific Computing and Imaging (SCI) Institute.

+# Horizon
+After cloning Seg3D from this repository, clone the horizon project in the src/Plugins directory.

 ## Installing Seg3D from source